stackgenhq/homebrew-stackgen/README.md

 ## Installation

-Follow these steps to install AppCd using Homebrew:
+Follow these steps to install appCD using Homebrew:

 1. Open your terminal.

-2. Run the following command to add the AppCd tap:
+2. Run the following command to add the appCD tap:

      ```shell
      brew install appcd-dev/homebrew-appcd/appcd